jmsweng/3D-PDF/README.md

 ## Peak removal filter:
-    -Filter which removes bragg peaks and reconstructs the diffuse by replacing missing values -Detection of peaks is same as with modified hampel filter -Points that are removed are replaced with a value of median+2.2*MAD
+    -Filter which removes bragg peaks and reconstructs the diffuse by replacing missing values -Detection of peaks is same as with modified hampel filter -Points that are removed are replaced with a value of median+2.2*MAD to reconstruct the diffuse peak
+    -MAD estimator has a 37% efficiency for gaussian distributed values

+## Peak removal filter with S_n estimator
+    -Same as peak removal filter except points are replaced with median+1.7697*S_n to reconstruct the diffuse peak
+    -Sn estimator doesn't assume a symmetrical distribution like MAD and has an efficiency of 58% for gaussian distributed values
+    -Estimator is described in doi:10.2307/2291267
+    -Parallelization is broken so it takes forever -Percent difference between pattersons calculated with MAD and S_n estimator peak at around 0.25%, so MAD can probably be safely used to estimate scale for diffuse scattering unless data is significantly noisier than the test data set used

 ## Punch and fill:
     -Quick (and probably incorrect) implementation of a punch and fill algorithm where bragg